weimeilin79/gs-redpanda-k8s/mm2-2-schema-registry/step2.md

 ![Redpanda Migration Tool](./images/step-2-migrate-tool.png)

-We are going to start by downloading the project from Github:
+We are going to start by downloading the project from Github, stay in _tab 1_:

 ```
 git clone --single-branch --branch masterclass https://github.com/redpanda-data/schema-migration.git